Did you know?

 Nearby Modjadji village is Sunland Baobab, a giant baobab estimated to be some 4 000 years old.
 Inside the tree is a small English pub where you can get a beer or a soft drink and find out why the baobab tree is a source of great legend and the symbol of Limpopo province.

 Mopani district includes the towns of Giyani, Phalaborwa and Hoedspruit, all of which are centres for surrounding wilderness areas, game reserves and conservation and wildlife projects.
-You can see the Big Five, visit a cheetah breeding project or encounter orphaned animals at Moholoholo Rehabilitation Centre.
 The Hans Merensky Golf Course near Phalaborwa, adjoins the Kruger National Park, and golfers often wait for the game to clear the course before they tee off.

 Travel tips & Planning info